aws/amazon-sagemaker-examples/advanced_functionality/scikit_bring_your_own/container/ReadMe.md

 # Bring-your-own Algorithm Sample

-This example shows how to package an algorithm for use with IM.
+This example shows how to package an algorithm for use with SageMaker.
 We have chosen a simple [scikit-learn][skl] implementation of decision trees to illustrate the procedure.

-IM supports two execution modes: _training_ where the algorithm uses input data to train a new model and _serving_ where the algorithm accepts HTTP requests and uses the previously trained model to do an inference (also called "scoring", "prediction", or "transformation").
+SageMaker supports two execution modes: _training_ where the algorithm uses input data to train a new model and _serving_ where the algorithm accepts HTTP requests and uses the previously trained model to do an inference (also called "scoring", "prediction", or "transformation").

 The algorithm that we have built here supports both training and scoring in IM with the same container image.
 It is perfectly reasonable to build an algorithm that supports only training _or_ scoring as well as to build an algorithm that has separate container images for training and scoring.v